-- o Data on quality of care for specific treatments - Data on hygiene measures and patient safety - o Data on staffing, e.g. number of patients per doctors / per nurse only available for a small number of hospitals in a given country or the number of missing values in regard to the KPIs was too high to perform a valid analysis.
-As a result of this process, Hospital KPIs were not available for Japan, Singapore, Spain, Denmark, Finland, Thailand, India, Israel and the Netherlands.
+- o Data on quality of care for specific treatments - Data on hygiene measures and patient safety - o Data on staffing, e.g. number of patients per doctors / per nurse

+An overview of the KPI data used in each country is provided in chapter 3.
+The data sources were identified through an extensive research process in each country and through consultation with local experts.
+Some publicly available data sources were excluded for reasons mostly related to data quality and/or availability, e.g. certain data was only available for a small number of hospitals in a given country or the number of missing values in regard to the KPIs was too high to perform a valid analysis.
+As a result of this process, Hospital KPIs were not available for Belgium, Denmark, Finland, India, Israel, The Netherlands, Poland, Spain, Mexico, Singapore and Thailand.
 For each country with available data, a KPI score (0-100%) was calculated based on the characteristics of the specific dataset.